|

 Spotlights may be used anyplace that a normal light source is used.
 Like any light sources, they are invisible.
 They may also be used in conjunction with area lights.

-keyword specifies a cylindrical light source
+The cylinder keyword specifies a cylindrical light source

 that is great for simulating laser beams.
 Cylindrical light sources work